 Oral Health in America: A Report of the Surgeon General

-- that oral health means much more than healthy teeth
+- Oral health means much more than healthy teeth.

-- that oral health is integral to general health
+- Oral health is integral to general health.

-- that safe and effective disease prevention measures exist that everyone can adopt to improve oral health and prevent disease
+- Safe and effective disease prevention measures exist that everyone can adopt to improve oral health and prevent disease.

-- that general health risk factors, such as tobacco use and poor dietary practices, also affect oral and craniofacial health
+- General health risk factors, such as tobacco use and poor dietary practices, also affect oral and craniofacial health.